 The backpacker's approach is to fill your sleeping bag's stuff sack with clothes and use that as a pillow.

 Special Considerations for Small Children

-The problem we’ve found, is that small children (babies, toddlers, pre-school), tend to move around too much when they sleep.
+We've found that small children (babies, toddlers, preschool) tend to move around too much when they sleep.
 So if you've made a nice insulated Air Bed, guaranteed they'll end up off the air bed and on the cold floor at some point.

 The solution to this problem is to get one of these junior air beds with raised sides.